joeyates/imap-backup/docs/migrate-server-keep-address.md

-While switching e-mail provider (from provider `A` to `B`), you might want to keep the same address (`mymail@domain.com`), and restrieve all your existing e-mails on your new server `B`.
+While switching e-mail provider (from provider `A` to `B`), you might want to keep the same address (`mymail@domain.com`), and copy all your existing e-mails to your new server `B`.
 `imap-backup` can do that too!

 1. Backup your e-mails: use [`imap-backup setup`](/docs/commands/setup.md)